|

 regarded, especially by those who appreciate Chianti.
 De Marchi does not make a

-"Riserva", for example, but offers a wine called "Cepparello", a
+"Riserva", for example, but has long offered a wine called "Cepparello", a

 Super-Tuscan made entirely of Sangiovese and matured in French oak.